alwynvanwyk/army-of-agents/README.md

 Mind-blowing stuff by [IndyDevDan](https://www.youtube.com/@indydevdan)!
 Working through his recommendations and ways of working after formatting my harddrive - nice and clean now with speed. :)
 Bought the PAIC and TAC courses - gold!
+Have done the first 3 lessons for PAIC.

 ---